qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 ## Short Example

 We will briefly go over the entire process of defining a Hamiltonian, the derivation of equations and solving these equations numerically.
-For this example we will consider **N** 2-level atoms in a single mode Cavity.
+For this example we will consider **N** 2-level atoms in a single mode cavity.

 We start by defining all indices and operators and create the Hamiltonian.